intermine/design-materials/README.md

-A collection of sketches, diagrams, Photoshop files, themes for InterMine
+A collection of paper diagrams, presentations, sketches, Photoshop designs and websites InterMine